If you’re a dentist registered with us, you may apply to join one of our 13 specialist lists.

 Restorative dentistry, endodontics, periodontics and prosthodontics

-We are in the process of approving new curricula for each of the specialties.
-If you have completed a GDC-recognised specialist training programme and been awarded a CCST in restorative dentistry under the old curriculum you may also apply for a CCST and entry to the specialist lists in one or more of the former mono-specialties – endodontics, periodontics and prosthodontics - provided you submit a separate application for each.
+If you have completed a GDC-recognised specialist training programme and been awarded a CCST in restorative dentistry under the previous curriculum you may also apply for a CCST and entry to the specialist lists in one or more of the former mono-specialties – endodontics, periodontics and prosthodontics - provided you submit a separate application for each.

 For those dentists completing specialist training under the new curriculum for restorative dentistry and wishing to apply for entry onto one of the related lists (endodontics, periodontics and prosthodontics) a different procedure from that described above will apply.